heikadog/zml/zml.md

 1. Donku (@phantomwolfy.bsky.social) is an open zoophile.
 1. RikenaTheMutsky (@aidahusko.bsky.social) is an open zoophile: (<https://archive.today/CUEZK>).
 1. Lyronic (@hotdogjumpup.bsky.social) is an open zoophile.
-1. Kutya (@koirapotes.bsky.social) is an open zoophile.
-Though they don't say it on Bluesky, they previously held a Bluesky account under this same name with zoophilic dogwhistles, and their now-suspended Twitter had zoophilic dogwhistles in its display name: (<https://archive.today/Z7YQX>).
-They also follow open zoophiles.
 1. high ranking tail pervert (@npcuck.bsky.social) is an open zoophile.
 1. KnottyKing (@biggestdoggo.bsky.social) is an open zoophile.
-1. Mudkip (@zooeymudkip.bsky.social) is an open zoophile.
-1. doggo (@watcherwatcher.bsky.social) is an open zoophile.
-1. Res Sys (@res-system.bsky.social) is an open zoophile.
 1. zetamaw (@zetamaw.bsky.social) is an open zoophile.
 1. Beanie (@b3an1.bsky.social) is an open zoophile.
 1. Zarfy (@zarfyzoo.bsky.social) is an open zoophile.